flavienbwk/reactjs-flask-ldap-boilerplate/README.md

 docker-compose up app # Build is quick, **first** launch is long (expect at least 5 min.)
 ```

+You can now enjoy the app on `https://localhost:8080`

 ## Why using LDAP authentication ?

 LDAP services are used in a lot of companies and institutions around the world to manage their user accounts and rights in a central place.